-If you are looking for a long-blooming annual plant for your patio, or one that fits in a small space, consider Nierembergia, also known as cupflower.
-From early summer through fall, it is covered in blue, purple, or white star-shaped saucer-like flowers with yellow centers.
-The airy, fine-textured foliage is attractive too.
+If you are looking for a long-blooming annual plant for your patio, or one that fits in a small space, consider the various species of Nierembergia, also known as cupflower.
+Sizes vary depending on species, but all plants have finely textured, stiff leaves that grow from multiple stems.
+From early summer through fall, the plants are covered in blue, purple, or white star-shaped saucer-like flowers with yellow centers, known to hold their color in even the brightest sunlight.

 |Bloom Time||Mid-summer to early fall|